 - Scooter Chairs

 Designed by a Barcelona-based studio dubbed Bel & Bel, these beautiful Scooter Chairs are made from old original Vespas chasses.
 The height of these seatings can be easily adjusted.
 Carles Bel and Jesus Bel, artists and designers of Scooter Chairs, have furnished these chairs in imitation leather.
 Along with lighting on the back, these vintage chairs come with a reclining feature.
-One of these unusual chairs can be witnessed at the Italian Piaggio museum.
+One of these unusual chairs can be witnessed at the Italian Piaggio museum, or like those you would usually find at online furniture stores, such as Urban Ladder.

 If you want to have any of these amazing furnishings, then you better hurry up, all of them are in limited editions.